Advisory Board on Disability

 Panek graduated with a master’s degree from American University School of International Service, with a focus on International Trade Law.
 An avid runner, Panek has completed more than 20 marathons, including five Boston Marathons.
 In 2019, he became the first runner to compete in the New York City Half Marathon guided by dogs.
 He lives in New York with his wife Melissa and their four children.

-Jessica Pelasky is a disability inclusion advocate and learning and culture leader who brings more than a decade of experience in workforce development, people experience, and accessible learning design.
-Born with Osteogenesis Imperfecta (brittle bone disease) and as a little person, Jessica has navigated the world—and the travel industry—as a disabled professional, giving her a deep understanding of the barriers and opportunities facing travelers with disabilities.
+Jessica Pelasky (she/her) is a disability inclusion strategist, speaker, and culture transformation leader with more than a decade of experience across Learning & Development, workforce enablement, and inclusive leadership.
+Born with Osteogenesis Imperfecta (brittle bone disease) and as a little person, Jessica brings both professional expertise and lived experience to conversations surrounding accessibility, disability inclusion, and the travel experience for people with disabilities.

-Jessica is a daughter, a sister, an aunt, and a dog mom who runs on iced coffee and has a love for all things relating to The Grinch.
+Outside of her professional work, Jessica is a proud daughter, sister, aunt, and dog mom who runs on iced coffee and has a well-known love for all things related to The Grinch.

 A lifelong advocate for people with hearing loss, David Rosenthal’s personal and professional life provided him with the opportunity to impact public policy and services that benefit their lives.
 Although now retired, he continues to be an advocate for greater communications accessibility for all.